gvergnaud/react-universal-boilerplate/README.md

 That's it.

+### Thanks

-This boilerplate is based on https://github.com/choonkending/react-webpack-node
+This boilerplate is based on https://github.com/choonkending/react-webpack-node which is great!
+The `readyOnActions` component api is inspired by https://github.com/DominicTobias/universal-react